JamesVpog/chess/README.md

 SOO like an engineer, this is my attempt to build a tui (terminal user interface) to play chess.

 To actually connect to Lichess, we must be secure so I want users to generate their own session secret.
-1. Generate a secret key and store it in environment with the following command:
+1. Generate a secret key and store it in environment with the following command (you many need to install openssl):
    `export SESSION_KEY=$(openssl rand -base64 32)`
+   Verify that the output of `echo $SESSION_KEY` exists

 3. Run the application
    It will os.Exit(1) if you don't have one so make sure you have a .env with a SESSION_SECRET variable